ritesh310304/SQL-Project/README.md

 Level B Task : Executed different Queries based on Stored Procedures, Functions, Views, and Triggers on Adventure Works Database 2022.

 Level C Task : Executed different Queries as per the Tasks Assigned.

+Student Allotment SQL Problem :  Created a Stored Procedure to assign all the students to a respective subject according the stated workflow